I awoke thinking about the line “The Difference Between Dreaming and Living is Doing.” It occurred to me how real that statement is.

-The moments in my life that have some of the greatest memories have involved in me reaching out and doing something that many others wouldn’t.
+The moments in my life that have some of the greatest memories have involved me reaching out and doing something that many others wouldn’t.
 I loved aviation and wanted to fly.
 I became a pilot.
 I loved to watch Jacques-Yves Cousteau on television as a child.
 I became a scuba diver and had my own dive business for a while.

-This one particular night the last call was about a Doberman Pinscher that had been hit by a car and was cowered up under a bush in intense pain.
+This one particular night, the last call was about a Doberman Pinscher that had been hit by a car and was cowered up under a bush in intense pain.
 The officer first on the scene radioed in for permission to shoot the dog.
-I jumped in “Jimmy, I’m off my shift, don’t shoot him, I’ll be right there.”
+I jumped in.
+“Jimmy, I’m off my shift, don’t shoot him.
+I’ll be right there.”
 I wanted to do what I could to save the dog.

-I crawled into the bush where the dog was and the dog was alive and looking at me with desperate eyes.
+I crawled into the bush where the dog was, and the dog was alive and looking at me with desperate eyes.
 I yelled out, “Please don’t shoot him.
-Call a vet and let’s take him for help.”
-The officers agreed not to shoot the dog but nobody wanted it in their patrol car even though he was now unconscious.
+Call a vet, and let’s take him for help.”
+The officers agreed not to shoot the dog, but nobody wanted it in their patrol car even though he was now unconscious.

 A friend of mine was nearby with a station wagon and pulled up to help.
-I cradled the injured dog in my arms, gently lifted him in and he and I sat in the back with him resting gently on my lap.
+I cradled the injured dog in my arms, gently lifted him in, and he and I sat in the very back with him resting gently on my lap.
 The police did agree to give us a lights and sirens escort through town to the vets.
 We took off.

-On the way I kept thinking about how cruel the cops were to want to shoot the dog and my screams of “Don’t shoot him.”
+On the way, I kept thinking about how cruel the cops were to want to shoot the dog and my screams of “Don’t shoot him.”

-I started to scream and the patrol car following could see me screaming something but with the sirens and noise, nobody could understand what I was screaming.
+I started to scream, and the patrol car following could see me screaming something but with the sirens and noise, nobody could understand what I was screaming.

-We pulled into the veterinary office parking lot and as soon as they sirens dimmed, everyone could see me holding on for dear life and could now hear me screaming, “Shoot the damn dog!” as he was trying to eat me.
+We pulled into the veterinary office parking lot, and as soon as the sirens dimmed, everyone could see me holding on for dear life and could now hear me screaming, “Help!
+Shoot the damn dog!” as he was trying to eat me.
 Amazing how quickly you can change sides.

-The difference between living and dreaming, is doing.
+The difference between living and dreaming is doing.